-One of the Conditions of Participation (CoPs) created by the Interoperability and Patient Access final rule is the requirement for hospitals with an EHR – including critical access and psychiatric hospitals – to send electronic patient event notifications (ADT messages) for admissions, discharges and transfers to primary care providers (PCPs), physicians and post-acute providers (PACs) and suppliers.
+One of the Conditions of Participation (CoPs) created by the Interoperability and Patient Access final rule is the requirement for hospitals with an EHR – including critical access and psychiatric hospitals – to send electronic patient event notifications (ADT notifications) for admissions, discharges and transfers to primary care providers (PCPs), physicians and post-acute providers (PACs) and suppliers.
 Incorporating critical stakeholders such as PCPs and PACs into the patient journey means better outcomes and more collaborative relationships between providers at different levels of care.
-Below, we explore potential opportunities for post-acute providers through this final rule.
+Below, we explore potential opportunities for post-acute providers through this new e-notification requirement.

 Strengthened relationships with acute provider partners